linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Opportunities And Risks Of Investing Internationally.md

  - Emerging markets have historically outperformed developed markets ‒ But they also are riskier  - see volatility in chart above
- - U.S. has offered a higher return for a given level of risk and hence was more attractive standalone [[An Asset Allocation Primer|investment]] than most foreign markets
+ - U.S. has offered a higher return for a given level of risk and hence was more attractive standalone [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) than most foreign markets
  -     ‒ This does not imply that foreign markets are not attractive in combination with U.S. stocks

 ## DIVERSIFICATION BENEFITS